 There are other varieties also on offer, but we love the pink variety.
 It goes great with many meals and you won’t regret it for yourself or as a gift.

-Everyone loves to receive a piece of jewellery, or buying some to add a bit of bling to your style.
+Everyone loves to receive a piece of jewelry or buying some to add a bit of bling to your style.
 Well, all around the center are shops selling some fabulous pieces in all price ranges.
 Whether you want something beady to wear every day or something silver for a special occasion, you’ll find it all here.

 There are endless pendant designs with cool and pretty Incan and Cusco figures.
 These are great for you to remember your adventure by, or for a birthday present for someone who wasn’t able to come.